NRA opens gun convention in Texas after school massacre

 There is precedent for the NRA to gather amid local mourning and controversy.
 The organization went ahead with a shortened version of its 1999 meeting in Denver roughly a week after the deadly shooting at Columbine High School in Colorado.
 Actor Charlton Heston, the NRA president at that time, told attendees that “horrible acts” shouldn’t become opportunities to limit constitutional rights and he denounced critics for casting NRA members as “villains.”

-Rocky Marshall, a former NRA board member, said that although the tragedy in Uvalde “does put the meeting in a bad light,” that’s not a reason to cancel it.
-Marshall said gun-rights advocates and opponents can perhaps reduce gun violence if they focus on factors such as mental illness or school security.
+Rocky Marshall, a former NRA board member, said that although the tragedy in Uvalde “does put the meeting in a bad light,” that was not a reason to cancel it.
+Marshall said gun rights advocates and opponents can perhaps reduce gun violence if they focus on factors such as mental illness or school security.

 “Throwing rocks at the NRA, that doesn’t solve the next mass shooting,” he said.
 “Throwing rocks at the people that hate guns, that doesn’t solve the next mass shooting.”

-But country music singer Larry Gatlin, who pulled out of planned appearance at the event, said he hopes “the NRA will rethink some of its outdated and ill-thought-out positions.”
+But country music singer Larry Gatlin, who pulled out of planned appearance, said he hoped “the NRA will rethink some of its outdated and ill-thought-out positions.”

 “While I agree with most of the positions held by the NRA, I have come to believe that, while background checks would not stop every madman with a gun, it is at the very least a step in the right direction,” Gatlin said.